ZivMalka/HowToWinAnOscar/README.md

 The dataset was taken from an open source project called "And-the-Oscar-goes-to".
 It contains 218 observations of all the Oscars candidates and winners since 1980.

-## Algorithm performance and analysis
+## Algorithm performance and data analysis

 - [Report](Report.md)
 - [Analysis](Analysis.md)